Injured Bondi gunman likely to survive injuries, police say

 He also said one of the offenders had been known to authorities but there had been no “specific threat” and police were confident there was not a third person involved in the attack.

-In a post on X on Monday afternoon, Australian prime minister Anthony Albanese paid tribute to the “courage” of on and off-duty police officers who attended the incident.
+In a post on X on Monday afternoon, Mr Albanese paid tribute to the “courage” of on and off-duty police officers who attended the incident.

 He said: “The dedication and commitment of police officers was on full display last night, when off-duty officers turned up to Bondi to help.